Isaac-Ken/Isaac-Ken.github.io/posts/BlogPosts/Subnets.md

 Steps:
 1. Convert Address and Mask to Decimal
 2. Calculate the Network Address: If the Mask is 255, Bring Down the Adress.
-If the Mask is 0 use 0
+If the Mask is 0 use 0 (Other Numbers Refer to Chart 2)
 3. Calculate the Broadcast Address: If the Mask is 255, Bring Down the Adress.
 If the Mask is 0 use 255
 4. First IP:Network Address +1
 5. Last IP:Broadcast Address -1